ValentaCodes/ValentaCodes/README.md

 # About me:

-I'm a Full-Stack Software Developer from Utah
+I'm a Full-Stack Software Engineer from Utah

 - In my free time, I read tech articles, solve problems on Codewars, and spend time with my family.